sushantk08/scraper-entity-resolution/README.md

 survived, so anything stored in `record_entity` still points where it did before.
 An upsert reporting 1000 *inserted* would have meant fresh ids and silently orphaned every decision built on the old ones.

+**Three sources load, not one, and that is what makes the database worth having.**
+1000 books with 1000 distinct UPCs have nothing to merge. `SOURCES` also loads the 850 left records and the 750 right records the benchmark is built from, 2600 rows in total, with a per-source column map - because `price_incl_tax_gbp`, `price_listing_gbp` and `price_gbp` are one field under three names, which is a live instance of the problem this repo is about rather than a hypothetical one.
+The right-hand source stores `category` for 672 of 750 records; the other 78 are genuinely absent and store as NULL.

 The update uses `COALESCE(excluded.col, record.col)`, so re-running from a CSV that has lost a column cannot delete data an earlier run loaded.
 The cost, stated